sunilabrahamindia/sunilabraham/publications/niti-aayog-discussion-paper-ai-policy.md

 **BibTeX**
 <pre><code>@misc{abraham2018niti,
-  author = {Abraham, Sunil and Hickok, Elonnai and Sinha, Amber and Barooah, Swaraj and Mohandas, Shweta and Bidare, Pranav M. and Dasgupta, Swagam and Ramachandran, Vishnu and Kumar, Senthil}, title = {NITI Aayog Discussion Paper: An Aspirational Step Towards India's AI Policy}, year = {2018}, howpublished = {The Centre for Internet and Society (CIS)}, url = {https://sunilabraham.in/publications/niti-aayog-discussion-paper-ai-policy/}
+  author = {Abraham, Sunil and Hickok, Elonnai and Sinha, Amber and Barooah, Swaraj and Mohandas, Shweta and Bidare, Pranav M. and Dasgupta, Swagam and Ramachandran, Vishnu and Kumar, Senthil}, title = {NITI Aayog Discussion Paper: An Aspirational Step towards India's AI Policy}, year = {2018}, howpublished = {The Centre for Internet and Society (CIS)}, url = {https://sunilabraham.in/publications/niti-aayog-discussion-paper-ai-policy/}